 Now is the time to slow down and match your pace to your ageing parents’.

-Learn how they have dealt with emergencies in their lives.
+Spend time with them, listen to them and learn how they have dealt with emergencies in their lives.

 8. Get your documents in order

 Get your financial and other important and essential information in order.

 Don’t just have soft copies of these documents.

 Print them, sit and talk about them with your spouse.